wireservice/agate/docs/cookbook.rst

 reject
 ------

-To simulate Underscore's `reject`, simply negate the return value of the function you pass into journalism's :meth:`.Table.where`.
+To simulate Underscore's :code:`reject`, simply negate the return value of the function you pass into journalism's :meth:`.Table.where`.

 .. code-block:: python